-- our expectations regarding future growth, including our ability to complete the expansion of our facilities in northern Israel, southern Israel, the European Union and Canada, as well as the overall expansion of the Cannolam pharmacy chain in 2021; - our estimates regarding the growth of the Israeli medical cannabis market (including the number of patients); - our ability to enter into arrangements with distributors, including any required regulatory approvals; - our ability to develop an active trading market for the Intercure Shares and whether the market price of the Intercure Shares is volatile; - our ability to execute our growth strategies; - our competitive position within the industry; - expectations for regulatory and competitive factors related to the cannabis industry generally, including the permanent export permit from the Israeli Medical Cannabis Agency (the "IMCA") and Israeli authorities, as well as the ability to obtain import permits into Israel for future cannabis shipments; - the listing or continued listing of the Intercure Shares; - the provisions in the Intercure Articles; - the number of Intercure Shares outstanding and the potential forfeiture of certain Intercure Shares acquired by the Founders; - expectations regarding future director and executive compensation levels and plans; - the continuing anticipated and potential adverse impacts resulting from the COVID-19 pandemic; - expected industry trends; - general economic trends; - fluctuations in foreign exchange rates; and - fluctuations in interest rates.
+- our expectations regarding future growth, including our ability to complete the expansion of our facilities in northern Israel, southern Israel, the European Union and Canada, as well as the overall expansion of the Cannolam pharmacy chain in 2022; - our estimates regarding the growth of the Israeli medical cannabis market (including the number of patients); - our ability to enter into arrangements with distributors, including any required regulatory approvals; - our ability to develop an active trading market for the Intercure Shares and whether the market price of the Intercure Shares is volatile; - our ability to execute our growth strategies; - our competitive position within the industry; - expectations for regulatory and competitive factors related to the cannabis industry generally, including the permanent export permit from the Israeli Medical Cannabis Agency (the "IMCA") and Israeli authorities, as well as the ability to obtain import permits into Israel for future cannabis shipments; - the listing or continued listing of the Intercure Shares; - the provisions in the Articles of Association of Intercure Ltd. ("Intercure Articles"); - our expectations regarding our revenue, expenses and operations; - expectations regarding future director and executive compensation levels and plans; - the time and attention each executive officer and director will devote to our business; - the continuing anticipated and potential adverse impacts resulting from the COVID-19 pandemic; - expected industry trends; - general economic trends; - fluctuations in foreign exchange rates; and - fluctuations in interest rates.

 The foregoing list sets forth some, but not all, of the factors that could affect our ability to achieve results described in any forward-looking statements.
-You should read this registration statement and the documents that we reference herein and have filed as exhibits to the registration statement completely and with the understanding that our actual future results may be materially different from what we expect.
-You should assume that the information appearing in this registration statement is accurate as of the date hereof.
+You should read this Annual Report on Form 20-F and the documents that we reference herein and have filed as exhibits to the Annual Report completely and with the understanding that our actual future results may be materially different from what we expect.
+You should assume that the information appearing in this Annual Report is accurate as of the date hereof.
 Because the risk factors referred to in Item 3.D.
-"Risk Factors" of this registration statement, could cause actual results or outcomes to differ materially from those expressed in any forward-looking statements made by us or on our behalf, you should not place undue reliance on any forward-looking statements.
+"Risk Factors" of this Annual Report, could cause actual results or outcomes to differ materially from those expressed in any forward-looking statements made by us or on our behalf, you should not place undue reliance on any forward-looking statements.
 Further, any forward-looking statement speaks only as of the date on which it is made, and we undertake no obligation to update any forward-looking statement to reflect events or circumstances after the date on which the statement is made or to reflect the occurrence of unanticipated events.
 New factors emerge from time to time, and it is not possible for us to predict which factors will arise.
 In addition, we cannot assess the impact of each factor on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.
-We qualify all of the information presented in this registration statement, and particularly our forward-looking statements, by these cautionary statements.
+We qualify all of the information presented in this Annual Report, and particularly our forward-looking statements, by these cautionary statements.